julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 ### Courage

-Card 26 = "Work on tough problems and challenge assumptions within and without the team."
+Card 26 = "Work on tough problems and challenge assumptions inside and outside the team."

 Card 27 = "No fear to raise impediments on a daily basis."